hewner/compsci390-plp/Homework/Rust1/README.md

 Make sure you understand why before you try and fix it.

-# Rust Racing Processes
+# Rust Racing Processes (20 points)

 In this exercise I'd like you to experiment with rust threading.
+Be sure you watch the 3rd rust lecture before you attempt this.
 Take a look in racing.rs.
 You will see a function do_race that has a thread going through 3 checkpoints and then finishing.
 Each checkpoint takes a random amount of time to complete.
 If you run the unmodified code, you should see something like this:

     racer 1 passed checkpoint 1
     racer 1 passed checkpoint 2
     racer 1 passed checkpoint 3
     racer 1 finished!

-## Part 1: Some threads
+## Part 1: Some threads (10 points)

 Modify this code so it starts 3 threads the do the race in paralell.
 When you run the code you should see something like this: